Schlumbergera × buckleyi - Christmas Cactus

-Repot every three or four years in spring, using Cactus & Succulent Compost and a larger pot.
+Repot every four years in spring, using Cactus & Succulent Compost and a larger pot.
 This is an excellent time to check the roots' condition, as well as division.
 As all tropical cacti are prone to root rot, have a look around the bottom half of the root ball for any brown or broken down roots.
 If this is the case, remove the affected areas with clean utensils and ease off with the irritations.
 Click on this link to learn about how to perform the perfect transplant.

 Book a 1-to-1 video call with Joe Bagley if you'd like a personal guide to repotting your houseplant.
 This will include recommending the right branded-compost and pot size, followed by a live video call whilst you transplant the specimen for step-by-step guidance and answer any further questions!

 Keep an eye out for mealybugs, spider mites, whitefly, scale & vine weevils.
 Typical diseases associated with Holiday Cacti are root or leaf rot, leaf-spot disease & powdery mildew.
 For more information on how to address any of these issues, click on this link - Identifying Common Houseplant Diseases